-The polyurethane compounds that Revshift uses are among the best for automotive use and exceed the material quality of possibly all other automotive polyurethane manufacturers.
+The high quality polyurethane compounds that Revshift uses are among the best for automotive use and exceed the material quality of possibly all other automotive polyurethane manufacturers.

 Polyurethanes are a group of organic polymers that are normally grouped with rubber.
-Polyurethanes are elastomers which are stretchy materials.
-They come from the reaction of diisocyanates, long chain polyols and short chain extenders.
-This process has proven itself to be a flexible method of producing customized elastomers with adjustable properties.
+They are elastomers which are stretchy materials.
+Our manufacturing process has proven itself to be a flexible method of producing customized elastomers with adjustable properties.